TeamClockworks-RO108/Blobifier/User mods/Stepper Blobifier/README.md

  * BeltCarrier and Tensioner - we wrap the belt around this part.
 It translates rotational movement to linear.
 A screw hole allows the belt to be tensioned after installation.
  * Arm - a taller (by 2mm) shaker arm is provided to avoid collisions.

 # Software configuration

-Create a new configuration file (for example `blobifier-stepper.cfg`), include it in your main `printer.cfg` file and put the following content:
+Create a new configuration file (for example `blobifier-stepper.cfg`), include it in your main `printer.cfg` file and put the following contents.
+Adjust pins and driver type as per your setup.

-# Software configuration

 ```ini